Meeting-BaaS/emails/README.md

 - **Weekly Reports**: Runs at 10:00 AM every Monday
 - **Monthly Reports**: Runs at 10:00 AM on the 1st of each month

 Cron jobs are configured in `vercel.json` and require the `CRON_SECRET` environment variable for authentication.
+The time denotes UTC time

 ## Email Types